Board your flight to Basel

 Embark on a walking tour of Nijmegen, the oldest city in the Netherlands

-A cruise along Amsterdam’s canal ring and a visit to the esteemed Rijksmuseum
+A Cruise Amsterdam's UNESCO-listed Canal Ring and visit the Rijksmuseum

-Today, embark on a lovely cruise along Amsterdam’s 17th-century canal ring, a UNESCO World Heritage Site.
-You will then visit the recently renovated Rijksmuseum, home of Amsterdam’s premier art collection, including works by such Dutch masters as Rembrandt and Vermeer.
-You can enjoy an afternoon at leisure — there’s even shuttle service available to the city if you’d like — or join us on the optional Jewish Cultural Quarter Tour.
-Later, gather with your fellow travelers for the Captain’s Farewell Dinner.
+Awake in Amsterdam, the Netherland’s free-wheeling cultural capital.
+Embark on a lovely cruise along the city’s 17th-century canal ring, a UNESCO World Heritage Site.
+You will then visit the Rijksmuseum, home of Amsterdam’s premier art collection, including works by such Dutch masters as Rembrandt and Vermeer.
+You can enjoy an afternoon at leisure — there’s even shuttle service available to the city if you’d like.

 Important Notice:The above day-by-day itinerary is preliminary and subject to change.
 If changes occur while on tour, you will be notified by your Cruise Director or regional expert.
 In addition, should there be an extreme change in water levels, Vantage will do everything possible to provide either the included excursion or an alternate excursion at Vantage’s discretion.